 A Material Transfer Agreement (MTA) is the contractual instrument used to define the terms and conditions for the exchange of materials.
-The Office of Technology Transfer reviews, negotiates, and executes hundreds of MTAs for UofL faculty and staff each year.
+The Commercialization EPI-Center reviews, negotiates, and executes hundreds of MTAs for UofL faculty and staff each year.

 We understand that each researcher has individual needs and interests related to these types of research agreements.
 Our team members work through these agreements on a case-by-case basis, helping to identify individual research goals and expectations, as well as conflicting funding or other agreements.
 We do our best to negotiate fair, tailored terms for use of materials in a timely manner so that no unnecessary delays are experienced.

-If you need an MTA, please contact the Office of Technology Transfer at 502-852-2965 or email our OTT service account.
+If you need an MTA, please contact the Commercialization EPI-Center at 502-852-2965 or email our service account.
 When emailing us, please forward any correspondence you have had with the other party, along with any draft agreements that were provided.

 On its face, a Material Transfer Agreement (MTA) may appear to be a somewhat inconsequential agreement: no money is transferred in the exchange (except for the occasional recoupment of costs to prepare and ship the materials); only physical possession – not ownership – of the material is transferred by the provider to the recipient; and the constant exchange of ideas and information inherent in academia may cast an artificial lightness on the relationship that forms when materials are transferred from one laboratory to another.

 Despite this perception, an MTA can create significant issues for recipient scientists and university-created intellectual property, with a variety of strings included in its terms that may bind a recipient’s research results or products to the provider of the material.